Rising Three Methods is a bullish continuation pattern that shows temporary consolidation before the uptrend resumes with strong buying momentum.

 Gives clean, mechanical entries for swing traders and price-action traders when it breaks out

-How to Trade the Rising Three Methods Pattern
+How do you identify the Rising Three Methods pattern?

 Step 1: Confirm you’re in an uptrend.
 MACD, SMA/EMA structure, or even simple higher highs/higher lows works—just don’t force it in chop.